airpair/javascriptintegrating-jasmine-with-requirejs-amd/post.md

-This article will go through the changes you have to do to migrate your code and the default test runner `SpecRunner.html` to use RequireJS.
+This post will go through the changes you have to do to migrate your code and the default test runner `SpecRunner.html` to use RequireJS.
 We will cover:

 *   Changes to the default Jasmine setup
 *   RequireJS configuration
 *   Changes to our libraries and specs.

+I don't want to get into why you should use RequireJS or not, but if you are still curious, head to the links at the bottom and decide by yourself.

+Obviously, if you are already using RequireJS in your application, it also makes sense to use it in your tests.

-Source code available at [gsans/jasmine-require-bootstrap](https://github.com/gsans/jasmine-require-bootstrap) (Github).
+Source code is available at [gsans/jasmine-require-bootstrap](https://github.com/gsans/jasmine-require-bootstrap) (Github).

 ## Jasmine Default Setup